Troubleshooting

 Solution:

-# Check search health
+# Check overall instance health

 docplatform doctor

-# If the index is out of sync, rebuild
+# If the index is out of sync, rebuild it

-docplatform rebuild
+docplatform rebuild --workspace {workspace-id} --search

 Search results are stale (don’t reflect recent edits)